quixio/quix-docs/docs/index.md

     Our docs support hotkeys.
 Press ++slash++, ++s++, or ++f++ to activate search, ++p++ or ++comma++ to go to the previous page, ++n++ or ++period++ to go to the next page.

-## Documentation changelog

-The documentation changelog can be found in the [documentation repository Wiki](https://github.com/quixio/quix-docs/wiki/Docs-Releases).

-This is in addition to general product changes which are summarized in the [changes documentation](./platform/changes.md).

 ## See Quix in action

 See the following live demos and running pipelines: